Dark matter from primordial black holes would hold charge: Charge accretion from the surrounding plasma

-This is shown as the leveling off of the black line in Fig. \ref{fig:RN+Poiss}, where the charge reaches an upper limit of $Q/M\sim 10^{-21}C/$kg, up until $M\sim10^{20}$kg.
+This is shown as the leveling off of the black line in Fig. \ref{fig:RN+Poiss}, where the charge reaches an upper limit of $Q/M\sim 10^{-31}C/$kg, up until $M\sim10^{20}$kg.
 At this mass, the charge increases again as the Debye length becomes smaller than the outer horizon radius.
-Given that in this last equation we are ignoring the in-fall of protons, our estimates of maximum charge are only slightly larger than what would result from a full calculation since the proton velocity is $\sim 2$ orders of magnitude lower than that of electrons within a Debye length.
+Since the proton velocity is $\sim 2$ orders of magnitude lower than that of electrons within a Debye length, we ignored the in-fall of protons in this last equation.
+Therefore, our estimates of maximum charge are only slightly larger than what would result from a full calculation.

 The approximation presented here allows us to infer that the charge of PBHs in haloes would be of negative sign.
 This implies that the Coulomb potential could be quite large as dark matter would not be neutral on average.
 The condition for the potential energy to be dominated by gravity is the same as for the extremal charge in the RN metric, i.e. $Q<\sqrt{G/k_c}M$.
 We limit our analysis to PBH masses where this condition is met.
 These assumptions are reasonable as long as any charge evolution (either discharge from initial Poisson value, or charging from neutral) is a rather slow process.